zwets/sms-scheduler/docs/README.md

     sudo journalctl -xeu sms-scheduler
     sudo journalctl -fu sms-scheduler

-#### Set up the test-client
+#### Set up the on-machine client

 Before exposing the service to public internet, we need to remove the default `admin:test` account.
-This requires the test-client to be installed on the machine:
+This is done with a call to the admin REST interface, which most conveniently is done with the scripts in the `client` directory.

+Install the client in your home on the deployment machine (my convention is to clone repositories under `~/src` but any location will do):

     # As your own user (not root)
     mkdir ~/src